Skip to main content

 If you want to cover ground inside the park and see multiple landmarks with a guide, a pedicab tour is the better value for most visitors.

-Horse carriages operate from the south side of Central Park along Central Park South.
-Rates vary by carriage company and are not posted publicly.
-The typical range is $75–$150 for a 20-minute ride for two people.
+Horse carriages operate from a stand on Central Park South between 6th and 7th Avenue.
+Rates are not posted publicly.
+The typical 2026 range is $75–$150 for a 20-minute ride for two people.
 Longer rides — 45 minutes to an hour — run $200–$400+.
 Some operators charge a flat rate; others charge by the minute after the first block.
+NYC has attempted to regulate horse carriage rates multiple times.
+As of 2026, there is no legally enforced maximum fare.
+You are expected to negotiate before you sit down.

-Route
+Route Coverage

 Pedicabs move inside the park on pedestrian paths and the internal loop road.
 A 1-hour pedicab tour typically covers: